fawwazgoreng/Logos-commerce/README.md

 # 🏛️ Logos-Commerce

-> Sebuah eksperimen microservices yang terinspirasi dari prinsip **Logos** (rasio/logika alam semesta) dalam Stoikisme.
+> A microservices experiment inspired by the principle of **Logos** (the rational order of the universe) in Stoic philosophy.

 ---

-## 📝 Preview Proyek
+## 📝 Project Overview
-**Logos-Commerce** adalah proyek pembelajaran arsitektur *distributed system* bertema e-commerce.
-Proyek ini dibangun bukan hanya untuk memproses transaksi, tetapi untuk menerapkan **ketenangan sistem (resilience)** melalui kontainerisasi dan orkestrasi.

-Saat ini, proyek berada dalam fase **Design & Architecture**.
-Rencana implementasi mencakup:
+**Logos-Commerce** is a learning project focused on *distributed system architecture* within an e-commerce domain.
+This project is not only about processing transactions, but also about implementing **system resilience** through containerization and orchestration.

+Currently, the project is in the **Design & Architecture** phase.
+The planned implementation includes:

-* **Decoupled Services:** Memisahkan logika *Auth*, *Product*, dan *Order* sesuai prinsip kemandirian Stoik.
+- **Decoupled Services:** Separating *Auth*, *Product*, and *Order* logic based on the Stoic principle of independence.
-* **Resilient Infrastructure:** Menggunakan Docker untuk memastikan aplikasi berjalan identik di lingkungan mana pun.
+- **Resilient Infrastructure:** Using Docker to ensure the application runs consistently across different environments.
-* **Declarative Logic:** Mengadopsi gaya konfigurasi Kubernetes (Desired State) — menyatakan hasil akhir, bukan sekadar perintah.
+- **Declarative Logic:** Adopting a Kubernetes-style configuration (Desired State) — defining outcomes rather than step-by-step commands.

 ---

-## 🏗️ Arsitektur (Planned)
+## 🏗️ Architecture (Planned)
-Proyek ini akan dibagi menjadi beberapa layanan inti:
-1. **Gateway:** Pintu masuk tunggal yang mengatur aliran data dengan bijaksana.
-2. **Catalog:** Sumber kebenaran untuk semua data produk.
-3. **Order:** Layanan transaksi yang tetap stabil meski di bawah tekanan trafik.

-## 🚀 Rencana Tech Stack
-* **Language:** Typescript and vue
-* **Container:** Docker & Docker Compose
-* **Orchestration:** Kubernetes (Target akhir)
+The project will be divided into several core services:

+1. **Gateway:** A single entry point that intelligently manages data flow.
+2. **Catalog:** The source of truth for all product data.
+3. **Order:** A transaction service designed to remain stable under high traffic.

 ---

-*"Cintailah prosesnya (Amor Fati), dan biarkan logika (Logos) menuntun setiap baris kodemu."*
+## 🚀 Planned Tech Stack

+- **Language:** TypeScript & Vue
+- **Containerization:** Docker & Docker Compose
+- **Orchestration:** Kubernetes (final target)

+---

+*"Embrace the process (Amor Fati), and let logic (Logos) guide every line of your code."*

+---

 ## 🤝 Contributing

 1. Fork this repository
 2. Create your feature branch: `git checkout -b feat/your-feature`
 3. Commit your changes: `git commit -m 'feat: add your feature'`
 4. Push to the branch: `git push origin feat/your-feature`
 5. Open a Pull Request

 ---

 ## 📄 License
----